boatracevibeproject/converter/README.md

 ```

 ## License
-The BVP Converter package is open source software licensed under the [MIT license](LICENSE).
+The BVP Converter is open source software licensed under the [MIT license](LICENSE).